-The Political Science Program administers the Center for the Study of Homeland Security, which now offers a certificate program for degree-seeking students as well as military, law enforcement, and emergency response personnel.
-The program core courses match curriculum guidelines established by the Department of Homeland Security, and a variety of elective courses in different related fields provide additional substantive knowledge.
+This certificate is for degree-seeking students as well as military, law enforcement, and emergency response personnel.
+The program core courses match curriculum guidelines established by the Department of Homeland Security.
 Recipients of the certificate will gain a deeper understanding of current security issues and the governmental decision-making process and the certificate will be valuable in hiring and promotion decisions in numerous career fields.